A comprehensive guide to JavaScript's AbortController for efficient request cancellation, enhancing user experience and application performance.

 Beyond Fetch: Other Use Cases

-, its potential extends to any asynchronous operation that can be designed to listen for an AbortSignal
+While fetch is the most prominent user of AbortController, its potential extends to any asynchronous operation that can be designed to listen for an AbortSignal.
+This includes:

 - Long-running computations: Web Workers, complex DOM manipulations, or intensive data processing.